griphiam/markphilpot_com/content/2015/anime_fall_first.md

 __*Verdict* :: Can now finish Season 1__

-## Haikyuu!!
-2
 ![Haikuu]({filename}/images/anime/2015/fall/haikyuus2_pv.jpg "Haikuu"){: .center}
 ![Production IG]({filename}/images/anime/studios/production_ig.jpg "Production IG"){: .center}

-Like with [Baby Steps 2 TODO](http://) in the spring, I stumbled into a sports anime which I never thought I'd watch.
+[Haikyuu 2](https://hummingbird.me/anime/haikyuu-2) <br/> Like with [Baby Steps 2 TODO](http://) in the spring, I stumbled into a sports anime which I never thought I'd watch.
 However, the enthusiasm fans seem to have for this show made me curious so I went back and started with the first season; and I'm very glad I did.
 Where as Baby Steps has a single protagonist (because of the sport... but wouldn't you like to see a spin-off with mixed doubles?), this seems like it will be more team dynamics focused which could open a lot of avenues for interesting story telling.
 I do think I'm going to miss having any women in the supporting cast (or hell, it might have been better focusing on a women's volleyball team), but only time will tell where they end up going.
 All in all, I'm very glad I decided to give season 1 a try and will be making my way through.

-__*Verdict* :: Currently binging to catch up__
+__*Verdict* :: Currently binging Season 1 to catch up__